Identifying Birds

 Downy Woodpecker and Hairy Woodpecker In both species, males have a red patch on the back of the head; females do not.
 Otherwise they look nearly identical to each other within each species.

-House Finch Males have red coloring on the head, breast, and rump, though the intensity varies a lot based on diet.
-Some males are more orange or yellow.
-Females are streaky brown with no red at all.
+House Finch Males have red coloring on the head, breast, and rump, though the intensity varies a lot based on diet, with some males running more orange or yellow instead.
+The Audubon Field Guide notes males show a "red eyebrow and forehead" with red on the throat and chest, while females have "rather plain brown faces" and blurry streaking on pale underparts, a contrast sharp enough to sex most birds at a glance even when the male's red is on the pale side.
 For more detail on separating finch species at your feeder, see Identifying Backyard Finches: Goldfinch, House, and Purple.

 Red-winged Blackbird Males are jet black with red-and-yellow shoulder patches that they can puff up or flatten depending on their mood.
 Females are heavily streaked brown and white, and many beginners confuse them with large sparrows.